maxpoletaev/dendy/README.md

 ## Controls

-### Joystick
+### Controller

-Player 1 joystick is emulated using the keyboard.
+Player 1 controller is emulated using the keyboard.
 The default mapping is as
 follows:

 ```